dangoldin/python-tools/README.md

 ## json_csv.py

 Generate a CSV file from a JSON file.
-This is meant to be a more generic version of ec2_to_csv.py but is still a work in progress for the more advanced use cases.
+This is meant to be a more generic version of ec2_to_csv.py but is still a work in progress since it hasn't been heavily tested and probably doesn't work for complex use cases.

 ``` bash
 $ python json_csv.py instances-small.json Reservations.Instances.PublicDnsName,Reservations.Instances.PrivateDnsName